danielfalbo/btree/README.md

 - b-trees are obviously great for HDDs. are they also the best data structure to perform similar operations on SSDs? or do we have something better for SSDs?

-- what should we assume seek-and-go's complexity to be? should we assume every seek-and-go has the same complexity no matter the location or is the complexity proportional to the distance between the target location and the current seek position? with b-trees are we trying to minimize the seek DISTANCE between reads/writes or are we just trying to minimize the COUNT of reads/writes?
+- what should we assume seek-and-go's complexity to be? should we assume every seek-and-go has the same complexity no matter the location or is the complexity proportional to the distance between the target location and the current seek position? with b-trees are we trying to minimize the seek DISTANCE between reads/writes or are we just trying to minimize the COUNT of reads/writes? is there a difference between multiple sequential reads and writes and multiple random reads and writes? both on SSD and HDD?